MEE Subject Guide

 Criminal Law on the MEE: What to Know and How to Practice

-Criminal Law and Procedure on the MEE tests both substantive criminal law and constitutional criminal procedure.
+Criminal Law and Procedure appears on roughly 56% of MEE administrations and tests both substantive criminal law and constitutional criminal procedure.
 This guide covers the key topics and how to structure your analysis.

 What the MEE Tests in Criminal Law